-Looking to spend one day in St. Augustine?
-We’re sharing a detailed St. Augustine itinerary and guide with everything you need to know before you visit including where to stay, the best food, the top things to do in St. Augustine, and more!
-Ready to plan your own St. Augustine adventure?
+In this one day in St. Augustine guide we’re sharing a detailed St. Augustine itinerary, plus everything you need to know before you visit including where to stay, the best food, the top things to do in St. Augustine, and more!
+Ready to plan your St. Augustine adventure?
 Keep on reading!

 Our last stop on our Florida adventure was the beautiful and historic city of St. Augustine.
 We spent one day wandering around the city, eating delicious treats, soaking up the views, and learning about the history.
 And wow, what a special place!